aucloud/aucloud.github.io/docs/Platform_Services/Compute/VMware_Cloud_Director.md

 ---
-title: VMware Cloud Director Overview
+title: VMware Cloud Director
-description: VMware Cloud Director Overview
+description: VMware Cloud Director
 ---

+## Overview

 VMware Cloud Director (VCD) is a platform that helps manage and deliver software-defined data center (SDDC) services to customers.
 It creates a layer of abstraction between the physical infrastructure of the cloud and the applications that run on it, allowing for the management and delivery of multiple types of cloud services.